Poison Ivy (character): Post-Crisis

 After Gotham City is reopened to the public, the city council wants to evict her from the park and send her back to Arkham Asylum, as they are uncomfortable with the thought of a "psychotic eco-terrorist controlling the equivalent of 30-odd square blocks."
 They also mistakenly believe that the orphans in Ivy's care are hostages.
 The Gotham City Police Department threaten to spray the park with R.C.
 Sixty, a powerful herbicide that most certainly would have killed every living plant in the park, including Ivy, and more than likely do harm to the children.
 Ivy refuses to leave the park to the city and let them destroy the paradise she had created, so she chooses martyrdom.
 It is only after Rose, one of the orphans, is accidentally poisoned by Ivy that the hardened eco-terrorist surrenders herself to the authorities to save the girl's life.
 Batman says that, as much as she would hate to admit it, Ivy is still more human than plant.

 Later on, she and other Gotham characters are manipulated by the Riddler and Hush.
 Her task is to hypnotize both Superman and Catwoman, using Catwoman to steal ransom money from Bane after the original plan is interrupted by Batman while Superman serves as a 'bodyguard' when she hides in Metropolis.
-However, she abandons Catwoman to be killed by Killer Croc, and Batman is able to keep Superman busy in a fight (aided by the Kryptonite ring he was given long ago) long enough for the Man of Steel to break out of the spell.
+However, she abandons Catwoman to be killed by Killer Croc, and Batman is able to keep Superman busy in a fight (aided by the Kryptonite ring he was given long ago) long enough for him to escape Ivy's control.
 Soon afterwards, the Riddler, who is being chased and attacked by Hush, approaches Ivy and seeks her protection.
 Ivy, who is angered by the manipulation, battles the Riddler physically and psychologically.
 She comes to physically dominate her opponent, humiliating Riddler and temporarily breaking his spirit.

-Poison Ivy comes to believe that her powers are killing the children she had looked after, so she seeks Bruce Wayne's help to reverse her powers and make her a normal human being once more.
+Ivy comes to believe that her powers are killing the children she had looked after, so with Bruce Wayne's help, she willingly undergoes treatment to become human again.
 Soon after, she is convinced by Hush to take another serum to restore her powers and apparently dies in the process.
 However, in Batman: Gotham Knights, when her grave is visited shortly thereafter, it is covered with ivy, creating the impression her death would be short-lived.